DanHodges/TheologicalDictionary/Arius.md

 # Arius
-Definition of Arius coming soon.
+The definition of Arius is coming soon!